nordic-game-lab/ngl-docs/src/content/docs/learnHub/learnhub-node-js-sdk-documentation.md

 ---
 title: LearnHub Node.js SDK Documentation
-description: |+
+description: |
   The LearnHub Node.js SDK provides a convenient way to interact with LearnHub APIs in your Node.js applications.
-  This SDK is written in ES module format.
 ---
 ### Installation

-To install the LearnHub Node.js SDK, use npm:
+To install the LearnHub [Node.js](Node.js) SDK, use npm:

 ```bash
 npm install @nordic-game-lab/learnhub-api
 ```

 ### Usage

 Import the `Client` class from the SDK and create a new

 instance by providing your API key.

 ```javascript
 import { Client } from '@nordic-game-lab/learnhub-api';